-☐ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab.
-To monitor the device functions using the significant the value Monitoring correct operation in nal contact, in the Configuration frame, specify the Mode field. ☐ For the parameters to be monitored, mark the checkbox in the Monitor column.
-To send an SNMP trap to the management Traps frame. station, activate the Send trap function in the $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. □ In the Diagnostics > Status Configuration > Alarms ( Traps ) dialog, add at least one trap destination that receives SNMP traps. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
-You specify the temperature threshold values for the temperature monitoring in the Basic Settings &gt; System dialog. ☐ You specify the humidity threshold values for the humidity monitoring in the Basic Settings System dialog. enable To c nange to the Privileged EXEC mode. configure To c nange to the Configuration mode. the to three conitor the temperature in the device.
-When emperature exceeds the specified upper shold value or falls below the specified lower shold value, the signal contact opens.
+☐ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab. ☐ To monitor the device functions using the si the value Monitoring correct operation in gnal contact, in the Configuration frame, specify า the Mode field. $\ \square$ For the parameters to be monitored, mark the checkbox in the Monitor column.
+To send an SNMP trap to the managemen Traps frame. t station, activate the Send trap function in the ☐ Apply the settings temporarily.
+To do this, o click the 🗸 button. ☐ In the Diagnostics > Status Configuration > Ala destination that receives SNMP traps. rms (Traps) dialog, add at least one trap ☐ Apply the settings temporarily.
+To do this, o click the 🗸 button.
+You specify the temperature threshold valuable Settings > System dialog. les for the temperature monitoring in the Basic You specify the humidity threshold values for System dialog. or the humidity monitoring in the Basic Settings > enable To o change to the Privileged EXEC mode. configure To c change to the Configuration mode. the thre monitor the temperature in the device.
+When temperature exceeds the specified upper shold value or falls below the specified lower shold value, the signal contact opens.

 signal-contact 1 monitor humidity To monitor the humidity in the device.
 When the humidity exceeds or falls below the specified threshold values, the signal contact opens. signal-contact 1 monitor ring-redundancy To monitor the ring redundancy.
-The signal contact opens in the following situations: The redundancy function becomes active (loss of redundancy reserve).
-The device is a normal ring participant and detects an error in its settings. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
+The signal contact opens in the following situations: The device operates as a Redundancy Manager.
+The redundancy function of the device uses the alternative connection.
+There is no longer a redundancy reserve.
+The device, as a ring participant, has detected an error in its ring redundancy settings. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
 When the link interrupts on a monitored port/interface, the signal contact opens. signal-contact 1 monitor envm-removal To monitor the active external memory.
 When you remove the active external memory from the device, the signal contact opens. signal-contact 1 monitor envm-not-in-sync To monitor the configuration profiles in the device and in the external memory.
 The signal contact opens in the following situations: The configuration profile only exists in the device.
 The configuration profile in the device differs from the configuration profile in the external memory. signal-contact 1 monitor power-supply 1 To monitor the power supply unit 1.
 When the device has a detected power supply fault, the signal contact opens. signal-contact 1 monitor module-removal 1 To monitor module 1.
 When you remove module 1 from the device, the signal contact opens. signal-contact 1 trap To send an SNMP trap when the status of the operation monitoring changes. no signal-contact 1 trap To disable the SNMP trap